 UN DECLARATION ON RELIGIOUS INTOLERANCE AND DISCRIMINATION

 Three things about the 1981 Declaration are particularly noteworthy.

-First, as noted above, it is a soft law rather than a hard law instrument, meaning it offers normative guidance rather than providing a set of binding obligations for states to ratify.
+First, as noted above, it is a soft law rather than a hard law instrument, meaning it offers normative guidance rather than international community...